 A: In the midst of the Covid-19 pandemic, the employer generally feels impelled to assume the worst case, and to take corresponding care measures.
 Thus, the employer has an obligation towards all employees to counter potential risks of infection, and to release employees with a measured fever from duty and prompt them to consult a doctor immediately.
 Until a medical clarification can be provided, the employee is suspected of being unfit for work.
-The affected employees should immediately contact a physician/doctor or the health department.
+The affected employees should immediately contact the medical staff at the screening center of the respective U.S. installation, a physician/doctor or the health department.
 For employees who are unfit for work due to an actual disease, the usual tariff and legal provisions for unfitness for work will be applicable.

-Q-A12: Does a Covid-19 positive tested employee have to report his infection to the employer (supervisor)?
+Q-A12: Do Covid-19 positive tested employees have to report their infection to the employer (supervisor)?